-Contractor bears responsibility to obtain any license, permit, or approval required from any agency for work/services to be performed under this Agreement prior to commencement of said work/services, with subsequent reimbursement from County for permitting fees.
-Failure to do so will result in forfeit of any right to compensation under this Agreement.
+Contractor bears responsibility to obtain any license, permit, or approval required from any agency for work/services to be performed under this Agreement at Contractor's own expense prior to commencement of said work/services.
 Failure to do so will result in forfeit of any right to compensation under this Agreement.